Non-perturbative method to compute thermal correlations in one-dimensional systems: Introduction

 The rapid progress in the preparation, manipulation and characterization of experimental systems, especially in the realm of ultracold atoms, also leads to a need for ever improving theoretical descriptions.
 In particular, the recent measurement of higher-order correlation functions in 1D quasi-condensates~\cite{Schweigler17} calls for novel theoretical methods beyond the perturbative approach.

 This paper presents a detailed description of a versatile, non-perturbative method to calculate thermal correlations of multicomponent bosonic fields in the mean-field approximation in 1D.
-A short version of this paper giving an overview of the most important points can be found in Ref.~\cite{we-PRL}.
 The search for the method has been inspired by the observation that thermal Gaussian fluctuations in a 1D system of bosons with quadratic effective Hamiltonian can be described by the Ornstein-Uhlenbeck stochastic process~\cite{stimming2010fluctuations}, where the spatial co-ordinate plays the role usually taken by time in conventional applications of random processes.
 The method developed in Ref.~\cite{stimming2010fluctuations} has been applied to the analysis of experimental data for 1D systems~\cite{twinbeams,Gring2012} and, in its extended version~\cite{OU2D}, even for two-dimensional systems~\cite{Seo2014}.
-However, the ever improving precision of experimental measurements calls for the development of a method capable of describing thermal equilibrium also in non-linear low-dimensional systems.
-We extended our approach to systems beyond the simplified description through a quadratic Hamiltonian.
-Our new method is applicable to a broad variety of non-relativistic continuous 1D bosonic systems with local interactions.
-It provides highly efficient numerical sampling of classical fields with the statistics given by the thermal equilibrium.
-We present the method and apply it to the case of two tunnel-coupled 1D quasi-condensates~\cite{Goldstein97,Whitlock03}.